-Becoming antifragile is not just about coping with change.
+Becoming antifragile is not simply about coping with change.
 It’s about using change to become stronger and more valuable — so that every setback, as well as every success, clarifies your priorities, builds your enthusiasm, and increases your ability to achieve the goals that matter most to you.

 Our first step to becoming antifragile is to look inwards and know ourselves more deeply.
 This lays the foundation for everything else that follows.